 Some mutual funds offer shares to be sold without a sales charge up front.
 Instead these funds charge investors a contingent deferred sales charge (CDSC) at the time the shares are redeemed, if redemption occurs within a specified window of time.
 This CDSC fee is consideration paid by the investor to the distributor for sales-related costs.
-The charge is calculated as the lesser of the original cost of the investment, or the percentage of proceeds received by the investor.
-Put simply, this fee is a commission paid to the distributor for their services.
+The charge is calculated as the lesser of the original cost of the investment or the percentage of proceeds received by the investor.
+Put simply, this fee is a commission paid to the distributor for its services.

-Step 1: Generally, the fund is assumed to be the customer, and the selling and distribution of securities in exchange for revenue from the fund is the distributor’s ordinary business activity.
+- Generally, the fund is assumed to be the customer, and the selling and distribution of securities in exchange for revenue from the fund is the distributor’s ordinary business activity.

-Step 2: Sales-related services provided by the distributor to the fund are normally considered to be a single performance obligation.
+- Sales-related services provided by the distributor to the fund are normally considered to be a single performance obligation.

-Step 3: CDSC fee revenue is variable due to the contingent nature of the consideration, with the receipt of the consideration being determined by the timing of redemption by the investor and the value of the redeemed investment proceeds.
+- CDSC fee revenue is variable due to the contingent nature of the consideration, with the receipt of the consideration being determined by the timing of redemption by the investor and the value of the redeemed investment proceeds.

 FinREC gives no specific guidance for which method of estimation to use for determining the amount of consideration that will be received, but states that historical experience should be used for determining the expected range of outcomes.

-Based on the fact that the probability of a significant reversal of recognized revenue cannot be determined until the fund redeems the invested shares, FinREC believes that the CDSC fee revenue should be excluded from the transaction price until the actual time of redemption.
+Based on the fact that the probability of a significant reversal of recognized revenue cannot be determined until the fund redeems the invested shares, FinREC states that the CDSC fee revenue should be excluded from the transaction price until the actual time of redemption.

-9. Deferred distribution commission expenses (back end load funds)
+9. Deferred Distribution Commission Expenses (back end load funds)

 Investment funds that operate as back-end load funds, wherein the investor is charged a contingent deferred sales charge (CDSC) at the time they redeem their investment, often have to pay third-party distributors an upfront commission for their service of referring investors to the fund.
-Additionally, the investment fund will also pay a distribution fee to the asset manager, who in turn will normally pay a portion of that fee to the third-party distributor.
+Additionally, the investment fund will pay a distribution fee to the asset manager, who in turn will normally pay a portion of that fee to the third-party distributor.

-Due to the unforeseen challenge of varying circumstances resulting in different applications of the guidance on incremental costs of obtaining a contract found in ASC 606, FASB retained the cost guidance for investment companies in ASC 946-605-25-8, which has been relocated to ASC 946-720.
+Due to varying circumstances resulting in different applications of the guidance on incremental costs of obtaining a contract found in ASC 606, FASB retained the cost guidance for investment companies in ASC 946-605-25-8, which has been relocated to ASC 946-720.
 ASC 946-720-25-4 instructs that back-end load funds should defer and amortize the incremental direct costs and then expense the indirect costs as they are actually incurred.
 The challenge arises from the lack of guidance found in ASC 946-720 on when the capitalized costs should be amortized.